 (Almost any) St. Croix Valley Apple Orchard

-Overlooking the scenic St. Croix River Valley and acres full of apple orchards and pumpkin patches, this region of Minnesota is, in a word, stunning.
-Wait until fall to utilize the glorious background of a Midwestern autumn-scape at an apple orchard.
-With endless apples, hay rides, cute farm animals and pumpkin patches, if you can’t find a spot for a cute family photo at an apple orchard, then we can’t help you.
+Overlooking the scenic St. Croix River Valley, with acres full of apple orchards and pumpkin patches, this region of Minnesota is, in a word, stunning.
+Wait until fall to utilize the glorious background of a Midwestern autumn-scape at one of the many orchards.
+Rows of trees, hay rides, farm animals and carve-worthy patches, this is about as good as it gets for family photos.

 Taylors Falls/Interstate State Park

-Here you get to immerse yourself and loved ones into the woods a bit with: large stone formations created millions of years ago by passing glaciers, beautiful forest trails and the St. Croix River surrounded by more big, bold and beautiful rock formations.
+Immerse yourself into a rolling landscape of large stone formations created millions of years ago by passing glaciers, beautiful forest trails, and the St. Croix River.
 Your family is as solid as stone yeah?
-Take some photos by there ancient stones then.
+Put them up against this backdrop to prove it.

 Another great MN park with gorgeous views.
 These parks all have a lot of the same things but they are all a little different.
 This cozy little park located on the edge of Downtown MPLS, has a cute little pavilion, pond, snaking paved trails and some heavy foliage.

 Come here for a gaggle of backdrops for your family photo session.
-Just pick a season: in spring all the wild flowers are shooting up the forest is turning green with cool temperatures in the air, come summer the forest is booming with those blooming wild flowers and the falls rushing at a mesmerizing rate, and fall the gorgeous back drops of lime stone walls and stairs accompanied by calm rushing falls and autumnal colors turn the world to art for as far as the eye can see.
+Pick a season: In spring the wild flowers are shooting up, and the forest is turning green with cool temperatures nipping at your cheeks.
+Come summer the forest is in full bloom, dotted with wild flowers surrounding the magnificent falls rushing at a mesmerizing rate.
+In autumn?
+The gorgeous backdrop of limestone accompanied by calm rushing falls and autumnal colors turn the world to art for as far as the eye can see.

-Shut down for the better part of the last century, or what seems like it, Union Depot has since reawakened, and she has never looked better.
-The behemoth building is an testament to the glory of the city’s past; you can feel it as you walk into the main foyer and down the hall, much like any historic transit station.
-This 33 acre property is filled with gorgeous crown moldings, local art work and epic indoor architectural landscapes; truly one of a kind.
+Shut down for the better part of the last century (or what seems like it) St. Paul’s Union Depot has since reawakened, and she has never looked better.
+The behemoth building is an testament to the glory of the city’s past; you can feel the history as you walk into the main foyer, past the pillars, and into the grand waiting room.
+This 33-acre property is filled with gorgeous crown moldings, local art work and epic indoor architectural landscapes; truly one of a kind.

-Best seasons: Fall and spring/early summer are best times to shoot, unless its golden hour in the summer time otherwise its too hot and too bright.
+Best seasons to shoot: Fall and spring/early summer are best seasons to shoot, unless its golden hour in the summer time.
+Otherwise, it’s too hot and gets too bright.

-Best times: morning to early afternoon is going to be the best time to shoot.
-Before that Sun is at it’s highest and then later in the day during the “golden hour” and into sunset.
+Best times for pictures: Morning to early afternoon will give you the best times in terms of lighting.
+Before that, the sun is at it’s highest.
+Later in the day during the “golden hour” and into sunset.

-Best spots for winter: Anywhere indoors with a lot of natural life, like the Conservatory or Union Depot, natural life = natural light.
-But if you can handle the cold, snow pictures are a ton of fun.
+Best spots for winter: Anywhere indoors with a lot of natural personality, like the Conservatory or Union Depot, as we mentioned before.
+Natural life = natural light.
+But if you can handle the cold, snow pictures are always a lot of fun.

-Contact Megan at email@example.com for your next family shoot and visit www.castlemakercreative.com to see more of her crispy work and her adorable dog.
+Contact Megan at email@example.com for your next family shoot.